Saturday, July 20, 2024

 I created a new directory in my Kicad root folder called "Mono 4x1 mixer source files from Eagle".

-Then, I pasted the copies of the Eagle .sch and .brd source files into this new directory and renamed the Eagle .sch to .brd to the names to match the new Kicad project's name:
+Then, I pasted the copies of the Eagle .sch and .brd source files into this new directory and renamed the Eagle .sch to .brd files to filenames I want to use for the new Kicad project.

 Next: I created a new project folder for Kicad.